 Organised trips

 It is possible to visit locations on the Peninsula on an organised tour from Dubrovnik.
-For example, the Ston, Oysters and Wine Tour is a 4-hour tour combining these delights and centred around Ston.
-Alternatively, you might prefer to go for the 6-hour Peljesac Peninsula Wine Tour from Dubrovnik or the Wine Lover’s Tour.
+For example, the Oyster, Mussels, and Wine Tasting Tour in Ston is a 4-hour tour that combines these activities with a boat ride out on Ston Bay.
+Alternatively, you might prefer the 10-hour Private Full-Day Wine Tour from Dubrovnik to Peljesac during which you can visit wineries and experience a private master class, or the 2.5-hour Ston walking tour + wine & food tasting tour.

 What to See and Do on the Peljesac Peninsula